 - Hire a lawyer.
 Seeking legal counsel is critical with maritime cases as the law is different than when dealing with land-based cases.
 An experienced maritime personal injury lawyer will know about and consider tactics such as filing a lawsuit against the vessel itself (in rem) or seizing the vessel, which is especially important with foreign vessels that might leave and not return for some time.

-For Maximum Maritime Injury Settlements, Choose Broussard Law Firm
+For Maximum Maritime Injury Settlements, Choose Broussard Injury Lawyers

-For 30 years, Broussard Law Firm has been fighting the good fight in Louisiana.
+For 30 years, Broussard Injury Lawyers has been fighting the good fight in Louisiana.
 We know the maritime industry, we’ve handled maritime injury cases large and small, and we’re familiar with the organizations that govern and participate in the industry, such as the Coast Guard, AWO, IMO and OSHA.

 We’ve also argued on both the defense and plaintiff sides of the table, so we know exactly how the defense operates and what tactics they’ll use in an attempt to give your case the runaround.